Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 In small doses, these emotions can be motivating.
 When someone else has what you want, this increases your determination to get it.
 Some business models even encourage these feelings to create a more competitive environment.

-But when envy and jealousy get out of control, they can be very damaging to people and organizations.
+When envy and jealousy get out of control, they can be very damaging to people and organizations.
 Plotting to "get even" with someone who just got a new title, for example, probably won't change the situation.
 But it could make life in the office very unpleasant for you and everyone else.
 It also works against your long-term goals.

 In the same way, someone who decided to get back at the organization by coming in late or doing a less effective job would probably find it harder to get a promotion in the future.